 This section analyzes the extent of income inequality and polarization among municipalities in Canada's three largest metropolitan areas, Montréal, Toronto, and Vancouver (the "MTV" CMAs).
 These are the only metropolitan areas large enough to produce robust results.
 Of course, the municipal structures of Toronto and Montréal have been altered over time by the provincial governments of Ontario and Québec, respectively.
-In 1998 the Ontario government amalgamated the six lower-tier municipalities within Metropolitan Toronto with the single upper-tier municipality.
+In 1998 the Ontario government amalgamated the six lower-tier municipalities within Metropolitan Toronto with the single uppertier municipality.
 In 2002, the Province of Québec "merged" (amalgamated) all of the municipalities on the Island of Montréal into a single municipality, and reduced through amalgamation the number of suburban municipalities on the North and South shores.
-However, in 2006, some (but not all) of these amalgamated municipalities, many of them Anglophone.
+However, in 2006, some (but not all) of these amalgamated municipalities were "de-merged" following a referendum, producing a number of separate municipalities, many of them Anglophone.
 Vancouver's municipal structure remained relatively constant over the period.